• Skip to primary navigation

 • Season the both sides of each steak liberally with kosher salt, black pepper, and the McCormick Montreal Steak Seasoning.

-• Place the steaks in a Ziploc bag or in a container of your choice.
+• Place the steaks in a sealable food storage bag or in a covered container of your choice.
+If using storage bag ensure it's placed in a plate or bowl to prevent liquids leaking in the fridge.

 • Place whole garlic cloves, rosemary leaves, and wine into a blender.

 • Blend the wine, garlic, and rosemary in the blender until garlic and rosemary are finely minced.
 Pour wine mixture over steaks.
-If steaks are placed in container, cover container with top, foil, or plastic wrap.
-When using a Ziploc bag, make sure to place dish to prevent leaking of marinade.
 Refrigerate and marinate steaks for four hours or overnight (preferably overnight).

 • When ready to cook the steaks, start grill (use of charcoal grill is preferred).